Welcome to the Centre for Research on Energy and Clean Air (CREA).

 Latest news

-By Qi Qin, China Analyst; Chengcheng Qiu, China Analyst; Danny Hartono, Data Scientist; with contributions from Lauri Myllyvirta, Lead Analyst Coal power falls to lowest
+By Qi Qin, China Analyst; Chengcheng Qiu, China Analyst; Danny Hartono, Data Scientist; with contributions from Lauri Myllyvirta, Lead Analyst Coal power generation recorded its

 Latest publications